-The internet continues to change the way that schools operate and conduct business, with benefits ranging from reduced administrative overhead to improved communication tools.
+The internet continues to change the way that schools operate and conduct business.

 Sometimes it can be a balancing act between staying at the forefront of technological advancements, and having sufficient resources to manage and service the infrastructure required.

 Traditionally, software applications would be fully contained either on a user’s computer or on-premises dedicated IT infrastructure, meaning the ability to access data and programs was heavily reliant on location.

 Since the emergence of cloud computing, various stakeholders can access systems and information wherever there is an internet connection.